JonnoFTW/rpi-can-logger/README.md

   * Bus and Truck with FMS
   * Outlander PHEV
 * Logs GPS
-* Can operate in polling and sniffing mode
+* Can operate in querying and sniffing mode
 * Stores data on SD card.
 Can be configured to automatically upload via web API when connected to WiFi or 4G internet.
 * Can be powered entirely from power provided by the OBD port in your vehicle!
 You can also wire it into your fuse box or cigarette lighter to prevent it being powered permanently and draining your battery.
 * Accompanying [Bluetooth App](https://github.com/JonnoFTW/OBD-Datalogger) to: